 - Create a Facebook page where new members may reach you.
 Although this will be your campus group’s page, it will be required that a CJPME national office team member have access, as an administrator, to your page.
-(Given the sensitivity of Middle East issues, having such access enables CJPME head office to ensure that its tone and professionalism is always maintained.)
+(Given the sensitivity of the Israel-Palestine issue, having such access enables CJPME head office to ensure that its tone and professionalism is always maintained.)

 - Try to recruit new students.
 First and second year students at the undergraduate level have relatively more time than students at higher levels.
 They are also more likely to remain part of the student group for more than one year.

-- Professors usually let students have a few moments at the beginning of their classes to present they you do and to invite students to join them.
+- Professors usually let students have a few moments at the beginning of their classes to present the events you host and to invite students to join them.
 Of course, it is better to identify classes related to international law issues, human rights or politics, but don’t be afraid to reach out to others.